Software Product Development Life Cycle: How to Choose a Model for Your Project

 Agile is one of the most popular and most sought out software development models.
 With the Agile development process, the product is built-in small incremental builds and delivered in small iterations.
-All the phases are divided into time frames that are abided by the team religiously, in order to function properly.
+All the phases are divided into time frames that are abided by the team religiously, to function properly.
 The agile software development life cycle is cut out for every product, making it a favorite of every SDLC team.
-This also involves clients’ feedback every now and then and if clients want delivery of product fast-paced, Agile software development is a priority.
+This also involves clients’ feedback now and then and if clients want delivery of product fast-paced, Agile software development is a priority.

 2. Traditional software development Life Cycle

 It is another linear model with an association of a testing phase for each corresponding development stage, which means for every single phase of development, there is a fixated testing phase, helps in easy tracking and combating of potential defects and bugs, which assures the quality product being developed with every phase.
 This SDLC model is a highly disciplined one where the next phase only starts after the completion of the previous stage.

 B) Incremental Model:

 It is a process of software development where requirements are broken down into multiple autonomous modules of the software development cycle.
 Development is done in steps from analysis – design – implementation – testing – maintenance.
 New software modules are added in every stage with little or no change in the previous modules.
 The development process goes on sequentially or parallelly, adding to the speed of delivery, while many repeated cycles of sequential development can make the project duration long and costly.

 Its software development process starts with easy implementation of a small set of software requirements and step by step to enhance the software versions until the complete system is implemented and ready to be deployed.
 The development progresses and changes on each iteration and grows.
 Although, with every iteration built on the previous one, software design remains consistent.
 As software is delivered in parts, hence, there is no need for a full specification from the project’s start and small changes to requirements are possible in the course of the development process.